The Ellis Law Offices team

 If you have been injured in a forklift accident and are collecting workers’ compensation, please be aware that a second case may exist under third-party negligence law.
 These recoveries are often significantly larger than workers’ compensation as a pain and suffering claim is now allowed as compensation.

-If you or a loved one has been injured in a forklift accident, contact Ellis Law Offices by email or telephone for your free consultation.
+If you or a loved one has been injured in a forklift accident, contact by email or telephone for your free consultation.
 Our attorneys have over 120 years of combined experience in personal injury law, construction site law, workers’ compensation law and third-party negligence law.
 For your convenience, home and hospital visits are available anywhere in Massachusetts.